cyphar/cyphar.com/doc/published/docker-broken-ping.md

 Then about two weeks ago, I was in Nürnberg for a team get-together.
 We'd gone out for a few beers with a few of the people at SUSE.
-I was talking to [Richard Brown][richard-brown] over a beer and we were swapping "horrible bug stories".
+I was talking to [Richard Brown][richard] over a beer and we were swapping "horrible bug stories".
 He mentioned there was some very, **very** unholy things about how kiwi does its packaging of virtual machines.
-I reckoned that it's possible that there are equally unholy things going on with the packaging of Docker containers (because I **know** that the actual package kiwi installs have the right set-capability bits set).
+I reckoned that it's possible that there are equally unholy things going on with the packaging of Docker containers (because I **know** that the actual packages kiwi installs have the right set-capability bits set).

 Fortunately, the way kiwi packages Docker images is *much* less crazy than the way it packages virtual machines.
 All you need to do to create a Docker image is to create a `tar` archive of a rootfs, and then use `docker import`.
-Very simple.
-The way kiwi does it is still a bit weird, though.
 Essentially, the process is something like this:

 1. Create a directory for the rootfs image, bootstrap it and then install all of the packages specified in the [kiwi configuration file][kiwi-docker-config].
-2. Use `rsync` to copy the rootfs directory to somewhere else (don't ask me why).
+2. Use `rsync` to copy the rootfs directory to somewhere else.
+This is done because kiwi allows you to build many different formats of OS images (VMs, etc) from the same rootfs.
-3. Replace a bunch of files in the new rootfs directory.
+3. Replace a bunch of files in the new rootfs directory that are specific to Docker and LXC.
 4. Use `tar` to create an `<image>.tar.xz` file.

 Now, I know what you're thinking.
 "Aha!
 They're not using the right `rsync` flag